zerobs-luup/cloudconnector/docs/Setup.md

 - use either a small VPS or even a RasPi
 - requirements: 1 CPU, 512 MB RAM, 20 GB HDD
-- be sure the server can reach the LUUP_API (see Usage.md)
+- be sure the server can reach the LUUP_API

-- the following softwarepackages are required (install-commands are valid for debian/ubunto-derivates, YMMV):
+- the following softwarepackages are required (install-commands are valid for debian/ubunto-derivates, YMMV); the package itself will be installed in a python3 - virtualenv:

 ~~~